MouseBiteLabs/TSOP-NOR-Flash-Programming-Adapter-for-T48/README.md

 On the XGecu TSOP Programming Adapter, these 3 components are included.
 This is a proprietary EEPROM for communicating with the T48.
 I believe this is a form of copy protection.
 If you wish, you can transfer these components over to this board instead - this would remove the need of placing the XGecu adapter into P1. *(Maybe a clever person could reverse engineer the EEPROM by sniffing pins 5 and 6, which are the only two pins used on this chip)*

-## What's with the P37/VCC Pins?
+## What's with the P37/VCC and P29/GND/P18 Pins?

-This is basically for helping me troubleshoot v1.0 if I run into problems.
-One of the things I'm unsure of is if the T48 will throw an error if it detects the larger-than-normal load due to the extra circuitry on the 29F160 to UV EPROM boards.
+This is basically for helping me troubleshoot if I run into problems.
+One of the things I'm unsure of is if the T48 will throw an error if it detects the larger-than-normal load due to the extra circuitry on my TSOP adapter boards.

-P37 on the T48 is connected to the VCC pin of the TSOP chip, but it is not directly connected to VCC itself, which is pin 14 of J1/J2.
-The jumper is there in case the 29F160 to UV EPROM board current limits the programmer with the extra circuitry on it.
+Pin 37 on the T48 is connected to the VCC pin of the TSOP chip, but it is not directly connected to VCC itself, which is pin 14 of J1/J2.
+The jumper is there in case the TSOP board current limits the programmer with the extra circuitry on it.
 Though, that might cause other problems, so it is not hard-wired.
+Pin 18 and pin 29 are a similar case for VSS.

 You can ignore these pins (unless I update the repo further to address them).

 ## Revision History

+### v1.1 - Prototype II

+- Disconnected pin 18 and pin 29 on P1 from VSS and connect to the proper pins on P2 instead
+- Renamed board to be more general

 ### v1.0 - Prototype